Last updated on April 24th, 2023 at 02:44 am

-Since I have mentioned the La Sportiva GeckoGym, I think it’s only fair to give the Evolv Defy a quick shout out too.
-These two shoes are pretty comparable; both are designed for beginners, built on a neutral last shape, double-velcro closure and have a similar balance between rigidity and sensitivity.
+Since I have mentioned the La Sportiva GeckoGym, I think it’s only fair to give the Evolv Defy a quick shout too.
+These two shoes are pretty comparable; both are designed for beginners, built on a neutral last shape, double-velcro closure, and have a similar balance between rigidity and sensitivity.

 Perhaps the biggest difference between these two shoes is the rubber.
 The GeckoGym uses La Sportiva FriXion white, a non-marking compound that is designed for gym walls.
 The Defy, on the other hand, uses Trax SAS rubber, which I personally think is a great compound.
 It has a really nice balance between durability and friction and works equally well on both indoor and outdoor climbs.

-Of course, like many of Evolv’s shoes, the defy is 100% vegan friendly.
+Of course, like many of Evolv’s shoes, the defy is 100% vegan-friendly.

-Vegan Climbing Shoes VS Eco-friendly climbing shoes
+Vegan Climbing Shoes VS Eco-Friendly Climbing Shoes

 There’s a big difference between vegan and eco-friendly climbing shoes.
 Vegan climbing shoes don’t use any materials that are sourced, or tested, from animals.
 This includes the fabrics, glue, or dying materials used throughout the manufacturing process.

-While these shoes are certainly ‘animal friendly’ their environmental impact, whether measured in CO2 emissions, energy consumption or chemical processes, are similar in both non-vegan and vegan climbing shoes.
+While these shoes are certainly ‘animal friendly’ their environmental impact, whether measured in CO2 emissions, energy consumption, or chemical processes, are similar in both non-vegan and vegan climbing shoes.

 Eco-friendly climbing shoes, on the other hand, look to reduce their environmental impact across the board.
 CO2 emissions, chemical processes and waste materials are all reduced.
 Admittedly, it’s pretty disappointing how limited the selection of eco-friendly climbing shoes currently is.
 Really, La Sportiva is the only company offering eco-alternatives in the form of the Cobra Eco and the Mythos Eco.

 There’s no doubt that the use of leather isn’t exactly environmentally friendly, that said, there are some undeniable benefits to using leather on climbing shoes.
-For starters, the amazing natural properties of leather make it significantly more breathable than their synthetic counterparts.
+For starters, the amazing natural properties of leather make it significantly more breathable than its synthetic counterparts.
 This allows it to dispel moisture within your climbing shoes, so will handle your smelly feet better than their vegan alternatives.

 Perhaps the biggest advantage of leather climbing shoes is their superior ability to conform to the shape of your foot.
 The break in period for leather climbing shoes is significantly quicker, and the custom, glove-like fit is second to none.